Scottish Metabolomics Network Symposium 2019, Glasgow

 Special thank you to all our sponsors for making this event possible, please see our industry sponsors page

 The Scottish Metabolomics Network hosted its third symposium on the 2nd and 3rd of November 2017.
 Thank you to Karl Burgess, Gavin Blackburn, Naomi Rankin and Gillian Mackay for hosting this meeting.
 Keep your eye out for the next issue of the SMN newsletter for more details.

 Thank you to everyone who joined us or supported us at SMN17 in Glasgow !

 Scottish Metabolomics Network Annual Conference, Inverness 2016

 The Scottish Metabolomics Network hosted its annual meeting on 16th and 17th November 2016.
-A full report of this highly successful meeting can be seen in our Decmeber Newsletter.
+A full report of this highly successful meeting can be seen in our December Newsletter.
 Many thanks to Phil Whitfield and his team at the University of the Highlands and Islands and all of the sponsors of the event.
-We hope to continue the success next year in Glasgow.

 Scottish Metabolomics Network Inaugural Meeting, Edinburgh 2015

 The Scottish Metabolomics Network hosted its inaugural meeting in November 2015 at Teviot Row House, University of Edinburgh.
 It was organised by Prof Ruth Andrew, Dr Andy Finch and Dr Natalie Homer.
 This meeting show-cased the work of our network through talks and posters and also offered insight into new innovations entering the field through industrial contributions (see https://www.edinburghcrf.ed.ac.uk/Scottish-Metabolomics-Network-Inaugural-Meeting-2015.